Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 **Question 1: "Does this patient have heart disease RIGHT NOW?"**

 This is a **detection** problem.
-To answer it, we need data that includes the results of diagnostic tests—specifically, stress tests that show how the heart behaves under exertion.
+To answer it, we need data that includes the results of diagnostic testsspecifically, stress tests that show how the heart behaves under exertion.
 These tests reveal problems that might not be visible when the patient is at rest.
 Features like maximum heart rate achieved during exercise, whether the patient experienced chest pain during the test, and changes in the heart's electrical activity (ST depression) are critical for this task.

 **Question 2: "What is this patient's risk of developing heart disease in the next 10 years?"**

 This is a **prediction** problem.
-To answer it, we need longitudinal data—data collected from patients who were healthy at first and then followed for many years to see who developed heart disease and who didn't.
+To answer it, we need longitudinal datadata collected from patients who were healthy at first and then followed for many years to see who developed heart disease and who didn't.
 This type of data tells us which risk factors (like high blood pressure, smoking, or high cholesterol) actually predict future disease.

 Because these two questions require fundamentally different types of data, we use two primary datasets: the **UCI Heart Disease Dataset** for detection and the **Framingham Heart Study** for prediction.